 The south direction is how we travel through our emotions.
 It is water.
 It is our emotional body.
 It is emotional intelligence.
 It is feeling our feelings freely.

-The south direction relates to the time between 12pm-6pm and summertime.
-The time is warm, hot, sensual, romantic and we are nurturing the seeds envisioned from our east direction.
+The south direction relates to summertime and the time of day between 12pm-6pm.
+It is warm, hot, sensual, romantic and we are nurturing the seeds envisioned from our east direction.

-We go to the south for relationships, intimacy, sensuality, intuition, feelings, emotions, love, desire, passion, creativity, playfulness, movement, self-love and anything heart-centered.
+We go to the south for relationships, intimacy, sensuality, intuition, connection to feelings, emotions, love, desire, passion, creativity, playfulness, movement, self-love and anything heart-centered.

 The two most important puzzle pieces of the wheel are: the north’s self-realization (knowing our true selves) and the south’s self-love (accepting ourselves).
 Without these two, nothing else will ever fall into balance.

 In the south, we learn to communicate intuitively which is fueled by the north direction, and we also learn intimate communication such as listening and holding space for another person and their own truth.
 We also communicate through our creativity and through our emotions.
-Learning to feel our feelings freely and understanding what our emotions are tellings us, are the key to a healthy fulfilled life, both emotionally and spiritually.
+Learning to feel our feelings and understanding the unique language of our emotions are the keys to a healthy fulfilled life, both emotionally and spiritually.
 If the emotional body is unhealed and our emotions are unresolved or suppressed, our physical body will also be impacted.
 We need to be nurtured and nurturing, loved and loving.
 You can read my article on The Brilliancy of Feelings and also, many of my articles on Art of Love revolve around emotions, intimacy, and relationships.

 The south’s archetype is the sacred heart warrior.

-In sacred relationships there is no hiding, no judgement, no angst, we are trul ourselves and the love is selfless.
-Such sacred bonds happen in an open, trusting space where we can truly show up as we are and there is soul appreciation; there is honouring and acceptance for the other person no matter where they are in their life.
-The love is unconditional and emotionally expressed.
+In sacred relationships there is no hiding, no judgement, no angst, we are truly ourselves and the love is selfless, deep and sensual.
+Such sacred bonds happen in soul truth and open hearts.
 This is why self-love, emotional intelligence and spirituality are crucial for deep love.
-In sacred relationships, all dissolves into merging.
-We are fully seen.

 True lovers meet when one has the courage to unveil their soul and the other has the humility to surrender, unveiling theirs also.

 One of the most beautiful parts of being human is our ability to experience relationships.
-And when they are soul-deep, then we are truly fulfilled because we can be truly ourselves with that person and we are loved and loving unconditionally.
+And when they are soul-deep, then we feel truly fulfilled because we can be ourselves with that person and we are loved and loving unconditionally.
 This makes us feel a sense of purpose also.

-When the the emotional body is balanced: empathetic, open, honest, trusting, sensual, loving, receptive, playful, emotionally expressive, feeling feelings freely, inclusive, less judgements, non-critical, generous, selfless giving, no water retention and no over dryness of skin, healthy relationships.
+When the emotional body is balanced: empathic, compassionate, open, honest, trusting, sensual, loving, receptive, playful, emotionally connected, emotionally expressive, inclusive, feeling our feelings freely, less judgmental, non-critical, generous, no dryness of skin, deeply intimate relationships

-When it is not in balance: lack of emotional intelligence, untrustworthy, gossiping, critical, judgmental, lashing out, extreme mood swings, little intuition, lack of trust, stingy, inability to understand people, fearful, neurotic, lack of intimacy, lack of deep relationships and friendships, co-dependent, jealous, controlling, inflexibility, dehydration, lack of sleep, stress, self-doubt, projection, irritated, depressed, obsessive, anxious, hopelessness, feelings of drowning in relationships, weight fluctuations.
+When it is not in balance: untrustworthy, too sarcastic, gossiping, critical, judgmental, lashing out, reacting harshly, extreme mood swings, little intuition, lack of trust, inability to understand or listen to people, fearful, neurotic, fear of intimacy, lack of deep relationships and friendships, co-dependent, jealous, controlling, inflexibility, dehydration, lack of sleep, stress, self-doubt, projection, irritated, depressed, obsessive, anxious, hopelessness, feelings of drowning in relationships, weight fluctuations

 The West – Physical Body – Fire